loubruness/DevOpsM1/README.md

 ### Pre-requisites:

-- Generate an ssh key from the directory in which the docker-compose file is usign the following command in a terminal (you have to create the directory .ssh if it doesn't already exist).
+- Generate an ssh key from the directory in which the docker-compose file is using the following command in a terminal (you have to create the directory .ssh if it doesn't already exist).
   ``ssh-keygen -f .ssh/id_rsa``
 - Replace the value of 'JENKINS_AGENT_SSH_PUBKEY' in the docker-compose.yml file by the ssh key generated in the file 'id_rsa.pub' (all the content of the file without quotes, even the = user@Desktop-WHATEVER)